Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Akia tells haha look at Makkusu trying to get buff you think that just because you are geting in shape you will become a cybervator. lets see what you got.

-		It aperars like he might stand up for his self but he doesn't
+		It appears like he might stand up for his self but he doesn't
 	- Makkusu might not have enough points
 	- Someone he helped before allows him to compete